 Check whether all the keys are not responding on the laptop keyboard.
-Check for broken keys; perhaps there’s a broken button on the keyboard.
+Check for broken keys; perhaps the keyboard has a broken button.

 Loose Connector from inside the Laptop

 The Laptop’s keyboard connector may have been loosened.
-If we’re not attentive enough, our laptop computer can fall out of our hands.
-Therefore, it is possible that the Laptop that was in the fall may have caused it to move or caused the connector inside to loosen.
+Our laptop computer can fall out of our hands if we’re not attentive enough.
+Therefore, the Laptop that was in the fall may have caused it to move or caused the connector inside to loosen.
 To repair this, you must open the Laptop and then connect it.
 It is recommended to bring it to a repair shop.

 Cleaning Might Work the Charm:

 Yes, you can clean it from all angles.
 Use a dry, clean brush and remove the dust accumulation beneath the keyboard.
 If you feel the brush isn’t enough to remove the dust from the keyboard, you can use your cleaning kits.